cargo-bins/release-rust/README.md

 ### Custom build: justfile

 Here we have [a project][cargo-binstall] that uses [just] to build the project.
-The [post-setup hook](#hooks) is also used here to install the `just` CLI tool: it does so using [cargo-binstall] which is installed by the action as part of setup.
+A [post-setup hook] is also used here to install the `just` CLI tool: it does so using [cargo-binstall] which is installed by the action as part of setup.
 Because `custom-build` is used, the action won't install the `rust-src` component by default, so we add it manually as well.

 [just]: https://just.systems